A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Applications

 Figure~\ref{fig:wholesale1} shows the range-power transformations in \eqref{eqn:range_power_transform_lb} for each variable in the wholesale dataset, as estimated by the GMMB model.
 All transformations exhibit a log-type shape, with $\lambda$ values ranging from $0.05$ to $0.3$.
 These transformations effectively reduce the pronounced positive skewness in the marginal distributions, as illustrated in the corresponding marginal histograms.

-Figure~\ref{fig:wholesale2} presents the scatterplot matrix of the features from the wholesale dataset, with points representing wholesale customers marked by their assigned cluster.
-The distributions within each segment exhibit noticeable skewness due to the zero-lower bound constraint of the features, a characteristic effectively captured by the GMMB model used for the segmentation.
+Figure~\ref{fig:wholesale2} presents the scatterplot matrix of the variables from the wholesale dataset, with points representing wholesale customers marked by their assigned cluster.
+The distributions within each segment exhibit noticeable skewness due to the zero-lower bound constraint of the variables, a characteristic effectively captured by the GMMB model used for the segmentation.

-Finally, Figure~\ref{fig:wholesale3} shows the average latent profiles for the two clusters, with the marginal means represented by the dashed line.
-This graph clearly highlights the key features that distinguish the two segments of wholesale distributor customers, with the ``delicatessen'' and ``frozen'' product categories not playing a significant role in the segmentation
+Finally, Figure~\ref{fig:wholesale3} shows the average latent profiles for the two identified clusters.
+This graph clearly highlights the key variables that distinguish the two segments of wholesale distributor customers, with the ``delicatessen'' and ``frozen'' product categories not playing a significant role in the segmentation